RazaMasood/Yolov5andYolov8withFpnHead/README.md

 ### Configuration Files
 In the model directory, you will find two configuration files:

+`yolo8_fpn.yaml`: This configuration file is for use with the Ultralytics YOLOv8.

-`yolo5_fpn_ultralytics.yaml`: This configuration file is for use with the Ultralytics YOLOv5 repository.
+`yolo5_fpn_ultralytics.yaml`: This configuration file is for use with the Ultralytics YOLOv5.

 `yolo5_fpn.yaml`: This configuration file is intended for use with the original YOLOv5 repository.